 View Experts in Action leading parent groups and delivering group leader workshops:

-Experts in Action for our child programs are available, as well.
+Experts in Action for our child programs show program developer Carolyn Webster-Stratton and Incredible Years trainers delivering the child program classes.
 More information on the Experts in Action for child programs can be found on web site.

 Web site library: The Incredible Years library provides 40 years of comprehensive IY